List of Grand Prix motorcycle racing World Riders' Champions

-Giacomo Agostini, with 15 victories, has won the most world championships. Ángel Nieto is second with 13 world championships.
-Valentino Rossi, Marc Márquez, Mike Hailwood, and Carlo Ubbiali are third with 9 world championships.
-Agostini holds the record for the most victories in the 500cc/MotoGP and 350cc classes with eight and seven world championships respectively.
+Giacomo Agostini, with 15 titles, is the rider with the most world championships across any class. Ángel Nieto is second with 13 world championships.
+Valentino Rossi, Marc Márquez, Mike Hailwood, and Carlo Ubbiali are tied for third with nine world championships each.
+Agostini also holds the records for the most victories in the 500cc/MotoGP and 350cc classes, with eight and seven world championships respectively.
 Phil Read and Max Biaggi have won the most 250cc/Moto2 championships, with four victories each.
 Nieto won the most championships in the 125cc and 50cc/80cc classes with seven and six victories respectively.